chrultrabook/docs/index.md

 ### What is a Chrultrabook and who is this guide for?

-A Chrultrabook is a modified Chromebook designed to run Windows, Linux, or even macOS by utilizing MrChromebox coreboot firmware and custom CoolStar drivers.
-The purpose of this repository is to provide comprehensive and user-friendly documentation on hardware, firmware, and operating systems.
+A chrultrabook is a modified Chromebook designed to run Windows, Linux, or even macOS by utilizing MrChromebox coreboot firmware.
+The purpose of this site is to provide comprehensive and user-friendly documentation on hardware, firmware, and operating systems in the chrultrabook scene.

 {: .fs-7 }
 {: .text-center }